UW-GAC/QCpipeline/README.txt

 QC Pipeline
-Step numbers refer to the SOP
-Python scripts must be run on pearson, as they submit cluster jobs Run "<script.py> --help" to see options and config parameters for each script see QCpipeline-manual.pdf for R function help
+Step numbers refer to the SOP (version "transition_revised") Python scripts must be run on cluster head node, as they submit cluster jobs Run "<script.py> --help" to see options and config parameters for each script for R function help, use "help(function_name)" within R

-1) Create project directory
+2) Create project directory
 create_project_dir.sh ProjectName user group
 (where "user" is the first analyst working on the project, and "group" is geneva/olga/cidr/etc.)

-2-8) Create scan and snp annotation files
+4-5) Create scan and snp annotation files
 (save as ScanAnnotationDataFrame and SnpAnnotationDataFrame)

-3f) Check that the Sample ID - file mapping is correct using the config file:
+5b) Check that the Sample ID - file mapping is correct using the config file:
 > R -q --vanilla --args create_datafiles.config outfile < sample_id_from_files.R

-9) Create netCDF or GDS files
+6) Create GDS files
 test 5 samples first:
 > create_datafiles.py --email user@uw.edu --test create_datafiles.config
 (where "user@uw.edu" is your email address)